Home GitHub Rss

 (write-string "Hello, World!")

-But you’ll run into a few roadblocks if try to take this further.
-How do we include other source files without knowing their instllation path?
-How do we load libraries?
-Do we ask the user to install QuickLisp and load them here?
+But you’ll quickly run into roadblocks after “Hello, World!”.
+How do you include other source files without knowing their installation path?
+How do you load libraries?

 (ql:bundle-systems (list "alexandria" "cl-ppcre" ...) :to "bundle/")

-2. Create a .asd file describing your project and dependencies (see Defining Systems with defsystem):
+2. Create an .asd file describing your project and its dependencies (see defsystem docs for details).

 :depends-on (:alexandria :cl-ppcre ...)